2nPlusOne/phaselock/README.md

 ## Game Overview

 Phaselock is an online multiplayer party game where players try to read each other's minds.
-The game is divided into teams, and each turn, one player (the "operator") receives a prompt with two opposite/related sides of a spectrum, and a secret pre-selected position within that spectrum (the "target").
-The operator gives a clue (a single concept or idea) which aims to guide their team to the target position on the spectrum.
+The game is divided into teams, and each turn, one player (the "psychic") receives a prompt with two opposite/related sides of a spectrum, and a secret pre-selected position within that spectrum (the "target").
+The psychic gives a clue (a single concept or idea) which aims to guide their team to the target position on the spectrum.
 The closer the team's guess to the target, the more points they score.

 ## Game Flow